r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

-As a consequence, the `geometry` reported by {class}`DetailedItinerariesComputer` are straight lines in-between the stops of a public transport line, and do not reflect the actual path travelled.
+As a consequence, the `geometry` reported by {class}`DetailedItinerariesComputer` are straight lines in-between the stops of a public transport line, and do not reflect the actual path travelled in public transport modes.

 With this in mind, *r5py* does not attempt to compute the distance of public transport segments if `SAVE_SHAPES = false`, as distances would be very crude